 Freight tends to grow fastest early in the economic cycle when businesses are both growing and adding inventory, and then tends to slow later in the cycle.
 Freight rarely grows for much more than two years before hitting soft spots, or freight recessions, which happen more frequently than broader economic recessions.
 The freight cycle tends to last about two years on the upside, and downturns tend to last anywhere from a few months to two years.

-Updated Cass Freight Index® – November 2025 (updated in December)
+Updated Cass Freight Index® – January 2026 (updated from December)

-The shipments component of the Cass Freight Index® remained weak through November on a seasonally adjusted basis, extending the prolonged stretch of flat-to-declining performance that has characterized much of 2025.
-The pre-tariff shipping surge has fully unwound, and November data continued to reflect payback effects, with freight volumes soft across most major end markets.
-Shipments remained below year-ago levels, as both consumer-related and industrial flows failed to generate meaningful momentum.
+The shipments component of the Cass Freight Index® remained weak entering January 2026 on a seasonally adjusted basis, extending the prolonged stretch of flat-to-declining performance that has defined much of the past year.
+The pre-tariff shipping surge has fully unwound, and recent data continue to reflect lingering payback effects, with freight volumes soft across most major end markets.
+Shipments remain below year-ago levels, as neither consumer-related nor industrial flows have generated sustained momentum despite late-year volatility.

-Expenditures in the index remained under pressure, reflecting the combined impact of subdued volumes and limited pricing power.
-While winter weather disruptions briefly tightened capacity and lifted spot rates in early December, ACT Research notes that this strength was temporary and event-driven rather than indicative of improving fundamentals.
-Outside of weather-related volatility, weak demand continues to constrain rate recovery despite tariff-driven cost inflation and elevated carrier operating expenses.
+Expenditures in the index remain under pressure, reflecting the combined impact of subdued volumes and still-limited pricing power.
+While winter weather disruptions in late December and early January briefly tightened capacity and lifted spot rates, ACT Research continues to characterize this strength as temporary and event-driven rather than indicative of improving fundamentals.
+Outside of weather-related volatility, weak demand and residual excess capacity continue to constrain rate recovery, even as tariff-driven cost inflation and elevated carrier operating expenses persist.

-Freight softness remains broad-based.
+Freight softness remains broad-based entering 2026.
 Consumer-oriented freight continues to adjust to cautious spending patterns, lean inventories, and slowing goods demand.
 Industrial and manufacturing-linked volumes remain uneven, with declining imports, weaker intermodal activity, and softer international trade flows weighing on overall freight movement.
 Shippers continue to benefit from ample truckload capacity, reinforcing the muted expenditure environment reflected in the Cass Index.

 Private fleets remain a significant competitive force.
-While private fleet expansion is beginning to reverse, elevated in-house capacity accumulated over the past several years continues to limit volume and pricing opportunities for for-hire carriers.
-As a result, for-hire fleets remain under margin pressure, with public truckload carriers continuing to report recession-level profitability late into 2025.
+While private fleet expansion is beginning to slow and, in some cases, reverse, elevated in-house capacity accumulated over recent years continues to limit volume and pricing opportunities for for-hire carriers.
+As a result, for-hire fleets remain under margin pressure, with public truckload carriers continuing to report depressed, recession-level profitability entering 2026.

-Pockets of resilience persist—particularly in food, healthcare, and select infrastructure-related commodities—but these segments remain insufficient to offset broader weakness in goods movement.
-With pre-tariff paybacks expected to linger into early 2026 and post-holiday seasonal softness ahead, the Cass Freight Index® continues to signal a sluggish freight environment as the industry transitions out of 2025 and into the early stages of a gradual rebalancing cycle.
+Pockets of resilience persist—particularly in food, healthcare, and select infrastructure- and utility-related commodities—but these segments remain insufficient to offset broader weakness in goods movement.
+With pre-tariff paybacks lingering, post-holiday seasonal softness in place, and freight-generating sectors still lacking momentum, the Cass Freight Index® continues to signal a sluggish freight environment as the industry moves into early 2026 and the gradual rebalancing process remains ongoing rather than complete.

 Fleet capacity